 $10 fee – Advance registration required – Limited seating

 Saturday, 10:30-11:30 AM

 Students ages 12-18, spend this hour exploring the medium of charcoal and learn some new drawing techniques.
 This workshop is for both the experienced and those not-so-sure about art.
 You don’t need great skills, only a willingness to try something new.
-Brenda Ellis of ARTistic Pursuits will show you how edge and outline work together, the advantages of starting with a neutral ground, and how a cotton ball can be your best friend when working in charcoal.
+Jen Droske, art instructor, will show you how edge and outline work together, the advantages of starting with a neutral ground, and how a cotton ball can be your best friend when working in charcoal.
 You’ll also discover the role of the kneaded eraser and what those crazy paper sticks are for.
-Take away a work of art worth bragging about!

 IMPORTANT: This class is only open to homeschooled students ages 12-18.
 No adults, younger siblings, or additional people will be permitted in the classroom due to space limitations.
 Must be a minimum of 12 years old and no older than 18 at the time of the AFHE Convention.
 Convention registration is required to sign up for this add-on class.